Ak'lam culture in the Bind

 Wild Ak'lam

-In the territories newly conquered by the Bind Empire, beyond the older Nuss region and the former puppet Ak'lam republics, there were groups of Ak'lam referred to as "wild."
+In the territories newly conquered by The Bind Empire, beyond the older Nuss region and the former puppet Ak'lam republics, there were groups of Ak'lam referred to as "wild."
 While these groups were still under the control of the Bind and often monitored by Meal Troopers, they experienced relatively more freedom than their enslaved counterparts.
 These "wild" Ak'lam, although constantly harassed and subjected to random raids by the Wolgos, maintained a degree of cultural expression in their villages.

 The villages of the wild Ak'lam were typically composed of simple huts made from mud and straw, designed to be easily rebuilt following raids.
 These huts were often painted with natural pigments like ochre and soot, featuring geometric patterns and simple drawings.
 Unlike many other cultures, the wild Ak'lam did not accumulate possessions.
 They preferred to keep only what was essential or held special meaning.
 They often scavenged around Wolgos settlements and rubbish pits for metal and useful objects, hiding or burying important items such as blankets and pots some distance away from their villages to prevent theft during raids or harvest collections.